Head of Music

 A message from Professor James Garratt

 Whether you see yourself as a composer, a performer, an academic or a combination of these, Manchester is the place for you.
 With more than a hundred concerts and other in-house musical events each year, performance is at the heart of everything we do, and our unrivalled music-making culture binds us together as a community.
 It's a heady mix.
 Composers can work with performers.
 Performers can work with composers.
 Academics benefit from being around the foremost intellectuals of our time.
 And all benefit from a uniquely flexible, personalized approach as well as from the sheer range of expertise we offer in composition, performance studies, historical musicology, ethnomusicology, analysis, aesthetics, film music, jazz studies and more.

 The city of Manchester has always been at the forefront of cutting-edge innovation in music.
 Whether you think of the formation of the Hallé Orchestra in the 19th Century, the New Manchester Group (composers Peter Maxwell Davies, Harrison Birtwistle and Alexander Goehr) in the 1950s or the Madchester scene in the 1980s, or bands from the Bee Gees to Oasis and beyond, Manchester is where it's at.
-We are proud to build on this legacy as we move forwards into the 21st Century.
+We are proud to build on this legacy as we move forwards into the 21st century.

 Making Music.
 Thinking about music.
 Creating new music.
 For us at Manchester, these provide the three sides of an equilateral triangle, and we pursue all three to an equal level of excellence.Professor Caroline Bithell / Head of Music and Professor of Ethnomusicology

 Today Manchester is home to three professional orchestras, the Royal Northern College of Music (RNCM), the main headquarters of the BBC, the Bridgewater Hall, the Manchester Arena and more clubs and popular music venues than you can count.
 Most of our instrumental and vocal tutors – the very best you will find in the world – are drawn from the city's professional orchestras and many more are shared with the RNCM.